JohnnyRyan1/geospatial-data-science/README.md

 The best way to interact with the materials is to use [git](https://git-scm.com/) to [clone this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).
 If you don't have git already on you computer, it is easy to install on all platforms following [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-From the command line, run the command
+From the command line, navigate to your course folder and run in a terminal:

 <code>git clone https://github.com/JohnnyRyan1/geospatial_data_science</code>

-Once you have the repository cloned, you can update it by running
+Once you have the repository cloned, you can update it by running:

 <code>git pull origin master</code>